Esau Khamati Oriedo: Military career

 He was a veteran of two world wars—the First and the Second World War (WWI and WWII, respectively).
 He participated in the British Army's 1st King's African Rifles (KAR) operations in British East Africa 1914-1918 during the First World War (WWI); he was a porter and a mess hall cook, initially; but saw limited action at the close of the war.
-Whereas, in 1939 he was a frontline soldier in the British Army's “King’s African Riffle” (KAR) during the Second World War (WWII).
+Whereas, in 1939 he was a frontline soldier in the British Army's “King’s African Rifle” (KAR) during the Second World War (WWII).
 In 1943 he assigned to the 11th (East Africa) Division of the KAR regiment which was formed the same year and sent to fight in Burma, present-day the Republic of the Union of Myanmar.
 He was a frontline infantryman in the Burma campaign.

 During WWII, he fought alongside British soldiers, and fellow recruits from the vast British colonial and imperial empire worldwide over.
 The WWII experience was particularly edifying to Esau Khamati Oriedo; the experience augmented his functional tactical, operational, and strategic organisational leadership skills.
 This battle-hardened soldier and a student of the British military strategies, developed a profound appreciation for and understanding of nationhood as a pan-ethnic cause of organising the different native African population in the British Colony and Protectorate of Kenya into a single nation by aggregating and embracing her diverse ethnicities.
 He saw firsthand how soldiers from different races and ethnicities, and units fighting under the British banner were effectively leveraged accomplish common military outcomes.